© Pieter Stockmans

 Free Palestine on bikes: ‘If Israelis can go anywhere in this country, so can we’

-A group of Palestinians from Bethlehem uses bicycles as a means to 'win their freedom'.
+A group of Palestinians from Bethlehem use bicycles as a means to 'win their freedom'.
 They ride everywhere, including across the Israeli border, without a permit.
-MO* journalist Pieter Stockmans crossed the desert with them, cycling from Palestinian Bethlehem to the Dead Sea in Israel.
+MO* journalist Pieter Stockmans crossed the desert with them, cycling from Bethlehem in Palestine to the Dead Sea in Israel.

 © Justine Corrijn